isc-projects/kea/doc/sphinx/arm/quickstart.rst

         # service kea-dhcp6 restart

 .. note::
-  ``keactrl`` is not available in packages as similar functionality is provided by the native systemctl scripts.
+  ``keactrl`` is not available in packages, as similar functionality is provided by the native systemctl scripts.

-7. On CentOS, Fedora, and Alpine, you will need to enable the service at boot time if that is desirable.
-This is done automatically at package installation time on Debian and Ubuntu systems.
+7. On CentOS, Fedora, and Alpine, the service must be enabled at boot time if desired; this is done automatically at package installation time on Debian and Ubuntu systems.
 For example, with systemd on CentOS/Fedora: